Events and Experience Management BA (Hons)

 42 hours contact time per module.

 As a university student, there is an expectation that you will develop from being a dependent learner to being an independent one.
 This means you are expected to undertake self-study and group learning.
 In year one you will be provided with guidance to progress your learning and self-development.
 By the time you get to year 3 it is hoped you will have developed greater autonomy and independence.

 The academic staff who deliver the Events Management programme bring a wealth of professional experience from the world of sports businesses to York Business School.
 The course will also be supported the course at every level through professional accreditation, guest lectures, live projects work and internships and placements.

 The minimum entry requirements for this course are:

 3 GCSEs at grade C/4 or above (or equivalent) including English Language

-As well as a strong standard of written English, we also look for an interest and enthusiasm for the subject.
-This can be done in a variety of ways, either from an academic viewpoint, for example studying a business related A Level, or through relevant work experience or placements.
+As well as a strong standard of written English, we also look for interest and enthusiasm for the subject.
+This can be done in a variety of ways, either from an academic viewpoint, for example studying a business related A-Level, or through relevant work experience or placements.